swashata/wca-wpackio-2018-talk/script.md

 are many new things to cover here, but I would like to show just my personal favorite, the destructing statements.

+At first we see, what the code would look like if we were to swap two variables.

-Say, if we were to swap a variable in JavaScript, how would be do?
+Now if we were using ES6, this is how we would do, with the help of array destructuring.

-We would create a third temporary variable, put the value of the first, assign second to the first and then finally assign the temporary one to the second.

-Now using array destructuring, it is just one line away.

 ---